 Although 13 years olds CAN be tattooed in some states (with written consent and/or the presence of a parent or legal guardian), it is incredibly difficult to do.

 Just because it’s legal, it also doesn’t mean tattoo artists WANT to do it.
 Many establishments will refuse 13-year-olds because they consider them too young to be a mature and informed decision.

 Many artists and establishments also fear the potential medical and legal consequences that may result from tattooing a child.

-If a 13-year-old does get consent to be tattooed, and the establishment agrees, they may only be able to be tattooed by a licensed physician or at least be in the presence of one.
-This may depend on the laws of the state you’re getting tattooed in.
+Furthermore, If a 13-year-old does get consent to have tattoos, and also the establishment agrees, they may only be able to have tattoos by a professional physician or at least be in the presence of one.
+This may depend on the laws of the state you’re getting tattoos in.

 What About Piercings?